Skip to main content

 2. Follow the 60/60 rule

-When you listen to music, do not exceed 60% of your device’s maximum volume for more than 60 minutes a day.
+When you listen to music or podcasts, do not exceed 60% of your device's maximum volume and do not listen for more than 60 minutes before taking a break.

 3. Take a break